National Catholic Ministry Leaders Experiences to Montgomery & Selma, AL

 CMN hosts your group

-Since 2024, CMN has led 5 groups of sponsored Catholic network leaders including a diocese, a parish, and religious communities.
-In March 2023, CMN organized a delegation for U.S. bishops, in collaboration with the U.S. Conference of Catholic Bishops Ad Hoc Committee against Racism.
+Since 2022, CMN has hosted multiple delegations of National Catholic Leaders, including a diocese, a religious congregation’s ministry network, and a parish.
+In March 2024, CMN hosted a group of U.S. bishops in collaboration with the U.S. Conference of Catholic Bishops’ Ad Hoc Committee Against Racism.